freddyox/tree_fractal_v2/README.md

 Requires CERN's ROOT library to be installed: https://root.cern.ch/download/root_v6.14.04.source.tar.gz

-The program may be compiled in the terminal using the following command:
+The program may be compiled in the terminal using the following bash script:

 ./compile.sh